-Discover Tahquamenon Falls State Park, MI
+Discover the best RV rental in Tahquamenon Falls State Park, MI!

 Located on the remote Upper Michigan Peninsula, Tahquamenon Falls State Park is a must-visit for anyone hoping to get off the beaten track with their RV rental.
 Although somewhat out-of-the-way, the park shares Highway 123 with the larger town of Paradise, and is a quick drive down I-75 from Mackinaw City, on the main peninsula.

 The parks unusual name originates from the Native American community that once lived in the area.
 According to them, the world ‘Tahquamenon’ describes the tea-colored waters that are so characteristic of the area.
 This natural phenomenon occurs in a select number of locations across the world and is a result of tannin leeching from the cedar trees into the river, giving the waters a much darker appearance.

 The beauty of the Tahquamenon Falls State Park is in its rawness; stretching across 50,000 acres, much of this woodland has been left untouched.
 Search for an RV in Chippewa County today to experience the serenity of Michigan’s Upper Peninsula.

 As one of Michigan’s largest state parks, there is plenty to see and do in the vast Tahquamenon Falls State Park.
 No matter what time of year you happen to be camping with an RV here there are plenty of activities all year round.
 Visit during spring and summer for the best hiking and canoeing opportunities, or during winter for cross country skiing and snowmobiling.